New Caledonian whistler

 The New Caledonian whistler (Pachycephala caledonica) is a species of bird in the family Pachycephalidae.

 It is endemic to New Caledonia.

-Taxonomy and systematics
+Taxonomy

+The New Caledonian whistler was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the flycatchers in the genus Muscicapa and coined the binomial name Muscicapa caledonica.
+Gmelin based his account on the "olive flycatcher" from New Caledonia that had been described in 1783 by the English ornithologist John Latham in his book A General Synopsis of Birds.
+The naturalist Joseph Banks had provided Latham with a drawing of the bird.
+The species is monotypic: no subspecies are recognised.

-The New Caledonian whistler was originally classified in the genus Muscicapa.
-It has also been treated as a subspecies of the golden whistler.
+The New Caledonian whistler was formerly treated as a subspecies of the golden whistler.
 Until 2014, it was considered conspecific with the Melanesian whistler.